-Acute Care Focus Ambulatory Care Focus Academics Maintain a 3.2 or higher GPA with all grades a C/P or higher upon graduation Learning About Residencies Attend at minimum two residency or post-graduate training-focused information sessions Focus Area Elective Courses PHRM 576 (Critical Care/Infectious Diseases Therapeutics, 2 credits, Spring P3) PHRM 571 (Ambulatory Care Pharmacy, 2 credits, Spring P3) Required Electives Courses Enroll in PHRM 595 (Postgraduate Residency Training, 1 credit, Fall P3) Enroll in PHRM 482 (Independent Research, 1 credit, Spring P3) Drug Information Choose one of the following:

-• Conduct a clinical research project indiv delication and the second and considerable and Research Conduct a clinical research project individually or in a small group of two or three students.
-The deliverables are to: Complete CITI training in accordance with the requirements of the institution where the IRB for the project will be submitted Complete IRB or necessary institution research paperwork, as needed Present a poster at a local or national meeting APPE Three acute care APPE rotations, one each in of the following: Internal medicine Critical care Infectious diseases (Three 4 credit hours, 4-week APPE rotation) Participate in Residency Boot Camp Attend a regional and/or the ASHP MCN Three ambulatory care APPEs (Three 4 credit hour, 4-week APPE rotation) At least one rotation must have a chronic disease state collaborative practice agreement
+Acute Care Focus Ambulatory Care Focus Academics • Maintain a 3.2 or higher GPA with all grades a C/P or higher upon graduation Learning About Residencies Attend at minimum two residency or sessions post-graduate training-focused information Focus Area Elective Courses PHRM 576 (Critical Care/Infectious Diseases Therapeutics, 2 credits, Spring P3) • PHRM 571 (Ambulatory Care Pharmacy, 2 credits, Spring P3) Required Electives Courses Enroll in PHRM 595 (Postgraduate Res Enroll in PHRM 482 (Independent Res Drug Information Choose one of the following: 1.
+Enroll in PHRM 589 (Applications 2.
+A drug information APPE rotation of Drug Literature, 1 credit, Fall P3) (4 credit hours, 4-week APPE rotation) Research Conduct a clinical research project individually or in a small group of two or three students.
+The deliverables are to: Complete CITI training in accordance with the requirements of the institution where the IRB for the project will be submitted Complete IRB or necessary institution research paperwork, as needed Present a poster at a local or national meeting APPE Three acute care APPE rotations, one each in of the following: Internal medicine Critical care Infectious diseases (Three 4 credit hours, 4-week APPE rotation) Participate in Residency Boot Camp Attend a regional and/or the ASHP M Three ambulatory care APPEs (Three 4 credit hour, 4-week APPE rotation) At least one rotation must have a chronic disease state collaborative practice agreement

-^{}Requires one elective APPE rotation
+\Requires one elective APPE rotation